- ERP systems were sold based on reduced integration costs.

 “Just as companies were undertaking multiyear ERP implementations, the Internet was evolving into a major force, changing the way companies transacted business with their customers, suppliers and partners.”

 Here’s a concrete example of how far integration has come since ERP first became popular.
 I recently installed an application called Yesware off of the Internet.
 Yesware automatically integrates with my Gmail to track emails, and also integrates with a variety of CRM applications; this is integration across Internet servers by different companies that have decided to cooperate.
 These are two applications that are communicating over the Internet to one another—each performing a different function—and each aware of what the other is doing.
 All of these adapters are created for me, and all of them work transparently.

-My integration effort was limited to clicking a button to install Yesware, and rebooting my email client.
-This is clearly the future of application integration across the Internet.
+My integration effort was limited to clicking a button to install Yesware and rebooting my email client.
+This is the future of application integration across the Internet.
 Of course, none of this capability existed when the concept of ERP was developed.
 In stark contrast, most ERP software—and particularly on-premises ERP software—still sits with dated application interfaces and manually intensive ways of interacting with other systems.
-Getting most ERP systems to do what I did with Yesware, Gmail and a CRM application would be a major initiative at a company and cost quite a lot of money.
+Getting most ERP systems to do what I did with Yesware, Gmail, and a CRM application would be a significant initiative at a company and cost quite a lot of money.
 This point is brought up in the following quotation:

 “As the web increasingly becomes the medium for information exchange, your on-premises ERP is increasingly a disconnected silo from the rest of the world.” — Craig Sullivan, NetSuite

-Rootstock, which covers much of the functionality of an ERP system, does in fact work in a similar way, as it is part of the Salesforce.com platform.
-But Rootstock is more of an exception, most ERP systems do not work this way.
+Rootstock, which covers much of the functionality of an ERP system, does work similarly, as it is part of the Salesforce.com platform.
+But Rootstock is more of an exception.
+Most ERP systems do not work this way.